 We are in a situation where most of us aren’t being set up to win when it comes to our health and movement.
 Everywhere we look we’re being bombarded with what to be doing but no-one is actually talking about how and why it’s important for us in the long run.

 In a world full of 24hr gyms, high intensity training, 12 week health & lifestyle challenges, various kickstarter and cookie cutter programs; no one is taking the time to connect & educate people!
 They simply don’t take in the fact everyone’s needs & wants are different.

-So yeah, I became increasingly disillusioned working in a misguided industry.
+I became increasingly disillusioned working in a misguided industry.
 An industry saturated with useless and inapplicable information, an industry lacking quality or standards, an industry with unrealistic expectations that offers quick fixes – I had to TAKE ACTION!